 We are deliberately going for a rather neutral setting this year.
 The backdrop could be either a country garden or a city house, so the sculptures will really take centre stage.

 We are busy selecting the sculptures that I will exhibit, most of them are ones that I have produced since last year’s show.
-However, there are always old favourite pieces that find their way into the selection – often at the last minute!
+However, there are always old favourite pieces that find their way into the selection – often at the last minute like my Toad 2007!
 Although we plan the layout and the display well in advance, there are always decisions to make right up until the opening.

 I am really grateful to Knight Frank who are sponsoring the stand, and looking forward to welcoming their clients.
 It is good to meet people who are new to my work and get their feedback.
 The stand is always busy and, because of our great location at the show, we are a natural meeting point for visitors.
 There is always a bit of a buzz around us and I enjoy the energy it brings to the week.
 In addition, my Hares 2018 are being exhibited outside the Royal Hospital Chelsea during the show, thanks to Knight Frank.